nikita-shagan/portfolio/README.md

 # Portfolio

-Website with admin pandel for web developers to show their experience, projects and skills.
-Build with Django and Docker.
+Website with an admin panel for web developers to showcase their experience, projects, and skills.
+Built with Django and Docker.

 ### Dev setup